mkazhdan/VariationalPolyShapeFunctions/README.md

 <details>
 <summary>
 <font size="+1"><b>DeformableSolids2D/DeformableSolids3D</b></font>:
 Supports the simulation of deformable solids in 2D and 3D using linear elasticity.
-The executable will launch an interactive viewer that provides a visualization of the deforming solid.
+The executable launches an interactive viewer that provides a visualization of the deforming solid.
 The solid can deform either through the action of gravity or by applying a prescribed linear transformation and having the solid evolve towards its rest state.
 (In 2D, the applications supports selecting and dragging of individual vertices.)<BR>
 Hit [SPACE] to start the simulation or "+" to advance one time-step.
 </summary>
 <dt><b>--in</b> &lt;<i>input polygonal/polyhedral mesh</i>&gt;</dt>